clearlinux/clear-linux-documentation/source/bdl-containers-basic.rst

 If you are behind an HTTP proxy server, in a corporate setting for example, please follow the `Docker proxy instructions`_.

-.. _Clear Containers runtime github: https://github.com/01org/cc-oci-runtime
+.. _Clear Containers runtime GitHub: https://github.com/01org/cc-oci-runtime

 .. _Docker proxy instructions:
    https://docs.docker.xom/engine/admin/systemd/#http-proxy